 Disney World Resorts in Magic Kingdom Area featuring Contemporary, Grand Floridian, Wilderness Lodge, Polynesian & Fort Wilderness

-Disney World Resorts in Epcot Area featuring Pop Century, Caribbean Beach, Yacht, Beach & Boardwalk
+Disney World Resorts in Epcot Area featuring Pop Century, Caribbean Beach, Yacht, Beach, Boardwalk & the new Riviera Resort

 Disney World Resorts in Disney Springs Area featuring Saratoga Springs, Old Key West, Port Orleans Riverside & French Quarter